-- 3.1.1 The WRC Academy Cup Winner titles will be awarded to the Driver and Co-driver who have scored the highest total number of points. - 3.1.2 Points will be awarded according to a separate classification of WRC Academy registered drivers and co-drivers which will be drawn from the general classification of each WRC Academy event.
-Points scored in the WRC Academy Cup shall be in the name of the driver and co-driver respectively. - 3.1.3 The 5 best results of each registered Driver or Co-driver will count towards the WRC Academy Cup final classification.
-Stage points and 'Power Stage' points, where applicable, may nevertheless be scored on all 6 events. - 3.1.4 The points of a driver or co-driver who has withdrawn or has been excluded or suspended from the WRC Academy will remain in the WRC Academy classifications.
+- 3.1.1 The Junior WRC Champion titles will be awarded to the Driver and Co-driver who have scored the highest total number of points. - 3.1.2 Points will be awarded according to a separate classification of Junior WRC registered drivers and co-drivers which will be drawn from the general classification of each Junior WRC event.
+Points scored in the Junior WRC Championship shall be in the name of the driver and co-driver respectively. - 3.1.3 The 5 best results of each registered Driver or Co-driver will count towards the Junior WRC Championship final classification.
+Stage points and 'Power Stage' points, where applicable, may nevertheless be scored on all 6 events. - 3.1.4 The points of a driver or co-driver who has withdrawn or has been excluded or suspended from the Junior WRC will remain in the Junior WRC classifications. - 3.1.5 A Trophy will be awarded to the Nation which driver(s) will score the highest total number of points.